mrsajadpp/websico-old/CONTRIBUTING.md

 ### Reporting Bugs

-If you find a bug in Webu.js, please [open an issue](https://github.com/mrsajadpp/webu/issues) and provide as much detail as possible, including steps to reproduce the bug.
+If you find a bug in Websico, please [open an issue](https://github.com/mrsajadpp/websico/issues) and provide as much detail as possible, including steps to reproduce the bug.

 ### Suggesting Enhancements

-Have an idea to improve Webu.js?
-Feel free to [open an issue](https://github.com/mrsajadpp/webu/issues) and describe your enhancement.
+Have an idea to improve Websico?
+Feel free to [open an issue](https://github.com/mrsajadpp/websico/issues) and describe your enhancement.
 Discussions on new features are highly encouraged.

 ### Pull Requests